-Our work in 23 custodial based services in 20 prisons is informed by our understanding of the whole system – we understand the barriers to rehabilitation and the opportunities to intervene early.
+Our work in prisons is informed by our understanding of the whole system – we understand the barriers to rehabilitation and the opportunities to intervene early.
 We care about giving people with convictions a better future, but also supporting victims.
 We recently submitted evidence on the "Future of the Probation Service" using our expertise in this area.

 We are intent on delivering our frontline services well – then capturing the experience and learning from our service delivery.
 This enables us to argue from a position of strength how public services can be better designed and delivered, achieving better outcomes for those who use them.
 Ultimately, this activity allows us to build an evidence base we need to drive our end of game: government adoption of better public services.

 The cost of living is rising; this squeeze risks pushing vulnerable people in the UK deeper into poverty.
 With your help, we can have an immediate impact and help the hardest hit families get through the coming months.